spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 8. Review and override pack parameters as desired and click **Next**.
 By default, parameters for all packs are set with values defined in the cluster profile.

-9. Select a MAAS Cloud account and provide placement information.
+9. Select a MAAS cloud account and provide placement information.

 10. Select a domain from the **Domain drop-down Menu** and click **Next**.